aref-vc/x-profiler/SECURITY.md

 If you discover a security vulnerability in X Profiler, please follow these steps:

 1. **DO NOT** open a public issue
-2. Email security details to: [your-security-email@example.com]
+2. Email security details to: hey@aref.vc
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce